Why add these records?

 Save the new DNS record with a TTL of 600.
 Wait a few minutes and then check back using the DMARCLY tool.

-If you get 3 successes, you’re good to go and mail will be delivered without issues.
+If you get three successes, you’re good to go and mail will be delivered without issues.